wadrin/TcFirstApp/README.md

 # TcFirstApp
-Proof of concept web application for TC
+Proof of concept web application for TC.